klstein7/nextjs-wordle-dev-day/README.md

 3. After completing each section, you can compare your work with the corresponding checkpoint branch.
 4. If you get stuck, you can use the checkpoint branches as a reference or starting point.
 5. By the time you reach the `checkpoint-07-styling-polish` branch, you'll have a fully functional Wordle clone.

-Remember, these checkpoints are here to help you, but the real learning comes from working through the implementation yourself!

-## Contributing

-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is open source and available under the [MIT License](LICENSE).